-The white grape variety comes from Hungary.
-The name means "lime leaf" and is derived from the remotely similar leaf shape as well as from the aroma of the large, loose berry-like grapes.
-Synonyms are Feuille de Tilleul (France); Lipolist, Lipolist Biyali (Croatia); Lamb's Tail, Lime Leaf, Linden Leaf, White(Austria); Lipovina (Slovakia, Czech Republic); Budai Fehér, Budai Goher, Harch Levelu, Hárslevele, Hárslevelu, Hársleveleue, Harst Levelyu, Hárzevelu, Hosszunyelü Féher, Kerekes, Kereklevelü, Tarpai(Hungary).
-It must not be confused with the varieties Ezerjó (Budai Fehér, Kerekes), Hosszunyelü or Mézes Fehér (Budai Fehér), despite the fact that synonyms or morphological similarities may appear to indicate this.
-According to DNA analyses carried out in 2008, she is a direct descendant of Furmint; the second parent is unknown.
-Hárslevelü was a crossing partner of the new breeds Conegliano, Ezerfürtü, Kabar, Lena, Urreti and Zefír.
+The white grape variety originates from Hungary.
+The name means "linden leaf" and derives from the distantly similar leaf shape and also from the aroma of the large, loose-berried grapes.
+Synonyms are Feuille de Tilleul (France); Lipolist, Lipolist Biyali (Croatia); Lämmerschwanz, Lindenblättrige, Lindenblättriger, Lindener, Weißer Lämmerschwanz (Austria); Lipovina (Slovakia, Czech Republic); Budai Fehér, Budai Gohér, Harch Levelu, Hárslevele, Hárslevelu, Hársleveleue, Harst Levelyu, Hárzevelu, Hosszunyelü Féher, Kerekes, Kereklevelü, Tarpai, Teisor (Hungary).
+It should not be confused with the varieties Ezerjó (Budai Fehér, Kerekes), Hosszunyelü or Mézes Fe hér (Budai Fehér), despite seemingly suggestive synonyms or morphological similarities.
+According to the latest DNA analysis in 2013, it is a presumed natural cross between Furmint x unknown partner.
+However, this is based on only 20 DNA markers (see molecular genetics).
+Hárslevelü was a crossing partner of the new varieties Conegliano, Ezerfürtü, Kabar, Lena, Urreti and Zefír.